Home Warranty Contractor Networks: How They Work & What to Expect

 Frequently Asked Questions

 Do home warranty companies use licensed contractors?
 Most reputable home warranty companies require all network contractors to hold valid, active state licenses for their trade before joining the network.
-Proof of general liability insurance is also a standard requirement.
-However, licensing requirements are enforced at the application stage — ongoing monitoring can be inconsistent, so it's still a good idea to verify credentials yourself before work begins.
+Proof of general liability insurance (typically $500K to $1M) and auto coverage is also a standard requirement.
+However, licensing is enforced at the application stage and ongoing monitoring can be inconsistent, so it's still a good idea to verify credentials yourself.
 If you're unsure, ask the technician for their license number before they start.

 Can I request a different contractor if I don't like the one assigned?
 Yes, in most cases you can contact your warranty company and request a reassignment, though this isn't guaranteed.
-You'll need to explain your concern — whether it's a scheduling conflict, a misdiagnosis, or a quality issue.
-Some companies like 2-10 Home Buyers Warranty allow out-of-network authorization in specific circumstances.
-Always document your reasons in writing and follow up by phone to ensure the request is processed promptly.
+You'll need to explain your concern, whether it's a scheduling conflict, a misdiagnosis, or a quality issue.
+Some providers like AFC Home Warranty even let you pick your own licensed technician from the start.
+Always document your reasons in writing and follow up by phone to ensure the request is processed.

 How long does it take for a home warranty contractor to get paid?
-Most home warranty companies pay contractors within approximately 15 days of invoice submission.
-However, payment can be delayed if the pre-authorization step wasn't completed properly, if the invoice is missing required details, or if there's a dispute over the scope of work.
-These payment delays are one of the leading reasons experienced contractors avoid warranty networks, which can limit the quality of technicians available in your area.
+Most home warranty companies pay contractors on a Net 15 to Net 30 schedule from invoice submission.
+Payment can be delayed if the pre-authorization step wasn't completed properly, if the invoice is missing required details, or if there's a dispute over the scope of work.
+These payment delays, combined with rates that often pay just $60 to $120 per service call versus $300 to $600 on the open market, are why many experienced contractors avoid warranty networks.

 What happens if a warranty contractor does a bad job?
 If you believe the repair was done incorrectly or incompletely, document the issue immediately with photos and written notes.
-Contact your warranty company to report the problem and request either a return visit from the same contractor or a reassignment.
-Many providers offer a workmanship guarantee — typically 30 to 90 days — on covered repairs.
-If the company is unresponsive, you can escalate to the BBB, your state attorney general's office, or your state's home warranty regulatory body.
+Contact your warranty company to report the problem and request either a return visit or a reassignment.
+Most providers offer a workmanship guarantee, typically 30 to 90 days on labor (Cinch Home Services stands out with a 180-day guarantee).
+If the company is unresponsive, escalate to the BBB, your state attorney general's office, or pursue home warranty arbitration.

 Is it worth using a home warranty if the contractor quality is inconsistent?
 Home warranties can still offer significant value, especially for expensive system failures like HVAC or plumbing, even if contractor quality varies.
-The key is knowing your rights — you can request reassignments, seek pre-approval for out-of-network contractors, and use the reimbursement process when needed.
-Reviewing the best home warranty companies of 2026 can help you choose a provider with stronger contractor networks and better workmanship guarantees upfront.
-Understanding home warranty exclusions is equally important so you're never surprised by a denied claim.
+The key is knowing your rights to request reassignments, seek pre-approval for out-of-network contractors, and use the reimbursement process when needed.
+Reviewing home warranty claim approval rates and home warranty exclusions ahead of time helps you choose a provider with stronger networks and fewer surprises.

 Compare Home Warranty Options in Ohio